-(2) Designated uses and applicable water quality standards assigned to the waters affected by the project for which a federal license or permit is required.
+(2) Designated uses and applicable water quality standards assigned to the waters into which discharges that could be authorized by the permit could flow.

 (3) Any applicable effluent limitations or control regulations.

 (4) Best Management Practices required by the Tribe or proposed by the project proponent.